-Statement of

-Elmer B. Staats

-Comptroller General of the United States

-before the

-Subcommittee on Agriculture, Rural Development, 5.3/7

-Senate Committee on Appropriations
+Statement of Elmer B. Staats Comptroller General of the United States before the Subcommittee on Agriculture, Rural Development, and Related Agencies Senate Committee on Appropriations on [General Accounting Office reviews of] Department of Agriculture activities

-General Accounting Office reviews of Department of Agriculture activities we are here today at your invitation to provide 42 information on various Department of Agriculture activities, including food programs, conservation, and location of field offices; and on a mission budgeting study we are doing for this Subcommittee.
+We are here today at your invitation to provide information on various Department of Agriculture activities, including food programs, conservation, and location of field offices; and on a mission budgeting study we are doing for this Subcommittee.
 I will discuss each of the various areas briefly.